MACD Indicator is a Moving Average Convergence Divergences indicator.

 The histogram = MACD line – Signal line

-If the MACD is above the zero line, prices are trending higher, and if below prices are falling
+In addition, if the MACD is above the zero line, prices are trending higher.

 How to trade using MACD

 When the MACD histogram is above the zero line, it’s an indication of an uptrend, when it goes below it indicates a down trend.

 Trading MACD divergencies

-Likewise when the market price makes a higher high of the previous high and the MACD makes a lower high of the previous high (bearish divergence) then the high is fake.
-Probable signal for a bearish reversal.
-Well, this says it’s time to sell.
+When the market price makes a higher high of the previous high and the MACD makes a lower high of the previous high (bearish divergence) then the high is fake.
+That is a bearish divergence.

 The example below explains a bearish divergence between a MACD and price movement.

 Entry signal is when the histogram and the Signal move below the 0.00 line as shown on the chart above.

-How long you should hold an open position, is a personal thing for all traders.
+How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
-If I am to answer, this...
+If I am to answer,...